openworm/CElegansNeuroML/README.md

 *C. elegans* models in NeuroML and neuroConstruct
 ==============================================

+**NOTE: There is a new initiative which uses Python scripts to generate network models in NeuroML2 at multiple levels of detail: c302.
+This has been moved to [its own repository](https://github.com/openworm/c302), and replaces much of the functionalty here!**

 This repository contains a neuroConstruct (http://www.neuroConstruct.org) project containing a model of the *C. elegans* nervous system, see [here](https://github.com/openworm/CElegansNeuroML/tree/master/CElegans).

 The NeuroML files are available under the directories [generatedNeuroML](https://github.com/openworm/CElegansNeuroML/tree/master/CElegans/generatedNeuroML), and [generatedNeuroML2](https://github.com/openworm/CElegansNeuroML/tree/master/CElegans/generatedNeuroML).

 This is being developed as part of the [OpenWorm project](http://www.openworm.org).

-**There is also a new initiative which uses Python scripts to generate network models in NeuroML2 at multiple levels of detail: c302.
-This has recently been moved to [its own repository](https://github.com/openworm/c302).**

 ### Installation